Table of contents

 Some questions you might want to ask your home border your initial meeting

-• What procedures do you have in place if my dog gets ill or has some problem?
+- What procedures are in place if my dog gets ill or has some problem?

 When asking your home border questions, it is essential to remember that there are no correct answers.